catherinepope/scrivener/README.md

 This project, written in Asciidoc, will become an ebook called _How to Write Your PhD with Scrivener_.
+I'm using Asciidoctor EPUB3 to generate the files.